-‘RANDOM’ ALGORITHM BY IBO IN GENEVA DESTROYS TOP IB STUDENTS’ DREAMS
+‘RANDOM’ GRADES BY IBO IN GENEVA DESTROYS TOP IB STUDENTS’ DREAMS – UPDATE !

 by Chené Koscielny

-Thousands of top IB students at international schools across the world, including Geneva, have lost out on university offers because of an algorithm applied to help generate results in the absence of 2020 IB exams.
+Thousands of top IB students at international schools across the world, including Geneva, have lost out on university offers because of so-called ‘standardised’ grading in the absence of 2020 IB exams.
 The IB diploma is offered by the International Baccalaureate Organisation (IBO), headquartered in Geneva.

 The issue has been dubbed “IB results scandal 2020” in news publications around the world.